tclavier/sandbox/README.md

-Just asandbox to play with git
+Just a sandbox to play with git